 Scotch pine essential oil is known for its antimicrobial, antiviral, antiseptic, anti-inflammatory, analgesic, bactericidal, decongestant, deodorant, diuretic, expectorant, and insecticidal properties.

 People often use this oil as an analgesic to reduce muscle, joint, and headache pain.
 Its anti-inflammatory properties also help to reduce swelling.
 Some use it to remove toxins from the body, improve respiratory function, treat a variety of skin conditions such as eczema, psoriasis, and acne, and reduce stress.
 Scotch pine essential oil can also help people support their immune system function, disinfect surfaces, and freshen the air.

 The essential oil works both topically and aromatically depending on your particular needs.
 Internal use of this oil is not safe.
 Try diffusing it throughout your home, mixing with a carrier oil and using topically, or adding a few drops to your bath.

 The Scotch pine tree is so much more than just a decorative tree.
-Its needles, bark, resin and other parts can be used in a variety of practical applications, from natural dying to rope making to support the respiratory system.
+The needles, bark, resin, and other parts can be used in a variety of practical applications, such as natural dying to rope making to support the respiratory system.
 The essential oil derived from the needles offers an even wider range of therapeutic benefits and can be beneficial by simply diffusing it throughout your home.
 Whether you’re looking for a natural way to ease a cough or prevent infection in a minor wound, look no further than the popular Scotch pine.

 PhotoCredits: DariuszLeszczynski/shutterstock.com, VasiliiNikitinskii/shutterstock.com, NikolaevaGalina/shutterstock.com, craighinton/shutterstock.com, ArtCookStudio/shutterstock.com